YaliAch/file-protector/README.md

 # File Protector

-A Python script for batch encrypting PDF and Excel files while maintaining folder structure.
+A cross-platform CLI tool to batch encrypt PDF and Excel files with password protection, while preserving the original folder structure.

 ## Features